 There are a few clues that one can look for in such a situation,

-- First clue is clear the mind and read each sentence slowly word by word.
-Does one sentence sound more better than the other?
+- The first clue is clear the mind and reads each sentence slowly word by word.
+Does one sentence sound better than the other?

 - Check for the logic and grammar in both the sentences,

 - If that is correct then check for specificity and clarity of thought.